irkingmaker/machine-learning/README.md

 # machine-learning

-The above are the solutions for the machine learning course by andrew Ng on coursera .
+The above are the solutions for the assignments of machine learning course by andrew Ng on coursera .

 Ex1 - Linear Regression